wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-enterprise-compliance/includes/5-use-ediscovery.md

 To create a core eDiscovery case:

-1. Sign into the [Microsoft 365 compliance center](https://compliance.microsoft.com) with a user account with the appropriate eDiscovery permissions, or who is part of the Organization Management role group.
+1. Sign into the [Microsoft Purview compliance portal](https://compliance.microsoft.com) with a user account with the appropriate eDiscovery permissions, or who is part of the Organization Management role group.
 1. From the left navigation pane, select **Show all** > **eDiscovery** > **Core**.
 1. Select **Create a case**.
 1. On the **New case** page, give the case a **name** that is unique within your organization.
 Optionally add a case number and description.